 The Northern Hairy Nosed Wombat is an animal native to Australia....

 Indexing programs understand that the metadata record starts after the "" line and ends before the "" line, and are thus able to extract metadata automatically.
 The metadata does not appear during normal document formatting or printing, and metadata-aware Web browsers may even be able to exploit it.
 A number of the current search engines have begun to include the ability to make use of the HTML tag in Web documents.

-In HTML, each record element definition begins with "".
+In HTML, each record element definition begins with "<META'' and ends with ">".
 Within the META tag, two attribute/value pairs (as found in other HTML tags) are used to define the metadata.
 The first is NAME, the second, CONTENT.
 These two work together to define the metadata within the META tag.

 This document will not cover the use of the LINK tags.

 Each descriptive element definition has a NAME attribute and a CONTENT attribute, as in:

 Any metadata element may be omitted or repeated.
 When repeating elements, it is recommended best practice to list each element definition separately, as in:

 However, it is also valid to express repeated elements using a single NAME attribute with multiple semi-colon delimited values for the CONTENT attribute, as in: